bnurbekov/Turtlebot_Navigation/README.md

 Description
 ========
-Description: First of all, Turtlebots are small robots that can drive around and sense the environment through a Kinect sensor.
+First of all, Turtlebots are small robots that can drive around and sense the environment through a Kinect sensor.
 One of them is shown below.

 <img src="https://github.com/bnurbekov/FrontierBasedExplorationAndNavigation/blob/master/Turtlebot.jpg" width="400" align="middle">